 |Different page templates in one notebook||✘||✔|

 Notability and GoodNotes are primarily handwritten note-taking apps.
-In these apps, you will mostly be handwriting your notes with your active stylus.
+In these apps, you mostly handwrite your notes with an active stylus.
 Notability has two pen tools (ballpoint and fountain pens).
 It has twelve fixed pen sizes, 32 default colours and the ability to add 32 more custom colours to your colour palette.
 In Notability 10.0, you now get dashed and dotted brushes for your pen and highlighter tool.

 GoodNotes has an additional brush pen to the ones in Notability.
 It has a millimetre-pen size system.
 You can precisely choose the thickness you want for your pen, between 0.1-2mm.
 On your toolbar, however, you can only save three pen sizes and colours at a time.
 Notability and GoodNotes have different approaches to their pen tool, and both are functional.

-The handwriting experience you get from either app comes down to your personal preference; like choosing a pen in a stationery shop.
-Some pens work for you, others simply don’t.
+The handwriting experience in these apps comes down to your personal preference.
+It’s like choosing a pen in a stationery shop (some pens work for you, others simply don’t).
 GoodNotes’ inking experience has improved dramatically in iPadOS.

 |Pen size||12 fixed options||0.1-2mm variable, save three at a time|

 |Colours||32 defaults, add custom||3 saved on toolbar, add custom|

 The zoom tool in Notability is very basic.
 It has your writing tools on the left side of its toolbar and navigation tools on the right side.
 You can avoid using auto-advance by minimising this blue section and not writing on it.

 Auto-advance in GoodNotes is better than the one in Notability, once you understand how it works.
 In GoodNotes, the toolbar doesn’t have writing tools on it.
 It has margin tools instead.
 Then navigation tools on the right.